twilio-professional-services/flex-project-template/docs/docs/feature-library/activity-reservation-handler.md

 If you are not using terraform you can create the activities manually in the [console](https://twilio.com/console).
 You can then modify the feature configuration using your preferred [configuration management](/setup-guides/configure_the_template) method.

+## Custom Changes

+_this section is a placeholder for documentation of any changes performed over and above the original template implementation_

 ## Technical Details